 - Passengers with more than 70 years of age must present a medical certificate that authorizes them to travel to an altitude above 4,000 m.

 - Not allowed for pregnant women.

-End: Day 3 at 12:30 pm in your hotel in San Pedro de Atacama.
+End: Day 3 at 1:00 pm at San Pedro de Atacama's downtown.

 - Does the tour has daily departures?